-Bruins’ Patrice Bergeron Named Selke Trophy Finalist; Seeking Fourth Win
+Patrice Bergeron Named Selke Trophy Finalist; Bruins Star Seeks Fourth Win

-Boston Bruins center Patrice Bergeron being named a finalist for the Frank J. Selke Trophy has become an April tradition.
+BOSTON — Bruins center Patrice Bergeron being named a finalist for the Frank J. Selke Trophy has become an April tradition.

-The 31-year-old forward was named a finalist for the sixth straight season Wednesday.
-The Selke trophy is given to the most outstanding defensive forward.
+The 31-year-old forward was picked as a finalist for the sixth consecutive season Wednesday.
+The Selke Trophy is given to the NHL’s most outstanding defensive forward.

-Bergeron tallied 53 points (21 goals, 32 assists) in 79 games this season, while leading the league in faceoff wins (1,089) and driving puck possession with an astounding 61.2 Corsi For percentage at 5-on-5.
+Bergeron tallied 53 points (21 goals, 32 assists) in 79 games this season while leading the league in faceoff wins (1,089) and driving puck possession with an astounding 61.2 Corsi For percentage at 5-on-5.

-A fourth Selke would tie Bergeron with Montreal Canadiens legend Bob Gainey for the most all-time.
+A fourth Selke would tie Bergeron with Montreal Canadiens legend Bob Gainey for the most all time.
 Gainey won the award in its first four seasons of existence (1978 through 1981).

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images